-Dear :
+Dear Mr. Holt:

 This Notice to Proceed is being issued by Town of Wiscasset (“Customer”) to JCI, Inc. (“JCI”) pursuant to that certain Performance Contract entered into between Customer and JCI for the purpose of notifying JCI to commence work under such contract.